Join Our Mailing List

 ~ Becker Rollin The Stillness of Life Rudra Press

-At the end of biodynamic osteopathy we are presented the door to spiritual healing.
+At the end of the biodynamic osteopathic map, Becker reveals a portal to spiritual healing.

-Sacred Repose, which is not an osteopathic neutral,
+Sacred Repose, which is not a biodynamic osteopathic neutral,

-Osteopaths who graduate the nine-year biodynamic training do not traumatize clients so they have no trauma management training.
+Osteopaths graduate a nine-year biodynamic training to learn how NOT to traumatize clients so, they have no need for trauma management.
 The same applies to the Stillness Touch trainings.

-All the above, is why we dare not engage in dualistic relating
+Taking into account all the above, that is why we dare not engage in dualistic relating

 - ego to ego -